UU-cellbiology/PTU_Reader/README.md

 Send me example of your file by email, describe the problem and I'll try to incorporate it to the plugin.

 ## Updates history
+v.0.1.0 (2024.13) (breaking) Fixed loading of the first line error.
+Performed mavenization of the whole project.

 v.0.0.9 (2020.11) Thanks to Robert Hauschild feedback, corrected PT3 file format reading issues (actually it was diabled before).
 Added version number to the plugin menu, next to its name.

 v.0.0.8 (2020.09) Thanks to Emma Wilson feedback, corrected some HydraHarp/TimeHarp260 T3 file format issues.
 Corrected channel names in the exported stack.